eamarasco/ucsimpleflask/README.md

 Flask is a Model-View-Controller (MVC) framework (see [this page](https://www.guru99.com/mvc-vs-mvvm.html) for some insight to what MVC is and isnt, and also Real Python's [MVC Explained](https://realpython.com/the-model-view-controller-mvc-paradigm-summarized-with-legos/) page for more details.

+This readme will walk through the steps to make a basic unser-interactive web-application using Flask and Python (and a few other simple additions that are easy to install).
+If you just want to look at the final product, look at the [app.py](app.py) file where it is all completed and comments, docstrings, and more are added to help explain things.

 ## Getting started

 Create the Python virtual environment - this only needs doing ONCE